themostclueless/qeaml.github.io/pages/kb/shitting-bricks-simulator.md

 * **Inhaler** (40 points), which removes the penalty for running out of oxygen.

+The game features 2 characters:

+* [Butt McCrack], the protagonist of the game.
+* The [Cool Evil Wizard], the antagonist.
+He is never seen in the game, only mentioned in an e-mail viewable from the Extras menu after beating the game.

 The initial release of the game used nwge v0.11.
 The version of nwge would then be incremented with each update.
 For example, v1.3 used nwge v0.13.
 The final update, v1.5, broke this pattern by staying on nwge v0.14.